brackeen/glfm/README.md

 4. Requires iOS 13 or newer<br/>
 5. Requires iOS/tvOS 11 or newer</sub>

-Additionally, there is prelimnary support for macOS with OpenGL 3.2.
+Additionally, there is preliminary support for macOS with OpenGL 3.2.
 The macOS version is useful for development purposes, but is not release quality.
 There is no function to set the window size, for example.

 ## Non-goals
 GLFM is limited in scope, and isn't designed to provide everything needed for an app.
 For example, GLFM doesn't provide (and will never provide) the following:

 * No image loading.
 * No text rendering.